Mark-Simulacrum/reference/src/behavior-considered-undefined.md

 r[undefined.validity.wide]
 * The metadata of a wide reference, [`Box<T>`], or raw pointer must match the type of the unsized tail:
-  * `dyn Trait` metadata must be a pointer to a compiler-generated vtable for `Trait`.
+  * `dyn Trait` metadata must be a pointer to a valid value of a compiler-generated (unnamed) type for the vtable of `Trait`.
-    (For raw pointers, this requirement remains a subject of some debate.)
+    The vtable of a trait is always the same regardless of the lifetime of the referenced type (that was unsized to produce the original vtable), however, changes to the lifetime may make it unsound to invoke methods on the vtable.
+    Such lifetime changes to raw pointers are only permitted via transmute.
   * Slice (`[T]`) metadata must be a valid `usize`.
     Furthermore, for wide references and [`Box<T>`], slice metadata is invalid if it makes the total size of the pointed-to value bigger than `isize::MAX`.